prowler-cloud/prowler/docs/tutorials/reporting.md

 # Reporting

-By default, Prowler will generate a CSV and a JSON report, however you could generate an HTML or an JSON-ASFF report with `-M` or `--output-modes`:
+By default, Prowler will generate a CSV, JSON and a HTML report, however you could generate a JSON-ASFF (used by AWS Security Hub) report with `-M` or `--output-modes`:

 ```console
 prowler <provider> -M csv json json-asff html